Lego DC Comics Super Heroes: Justice League – Attack of the Legion of Doom

 Lego DC Comics Super Heroes: Justice League – Attack of the Legion of Doom is a 2015 American animated superhero comedy film based on the Lego and DC Comics brands, which was released on August 25, 2015, on Blu-ray, DVD and Digital HD.
 This is the fourth Lego DC Comics film following Lego Batman: The Movie – DC Super Heroes Unite, Lego DC Comics Super Heroes: Batman Be-Leaguered, and Lego DC Comics Super Heroes: Justice League vs. Bizarro League.

 Actors from various DC properties reprise their respective roles, including Mark Hamill as the Trickster, Nolan North as Superman, Khary Payton as Cyborg, John DiMaggio as The Joker, Josh Keaton as Green Lantern, Kevin Michael Richardson as Black Manta, Grey Griffin as Wonder Woman, and Tom Kenny as The Penguin.
 The film received generally positive reviews, with praise for the animation, action, and humor, although some criticized the consumerism in the film.

-Synopsis
+Plot

-Three supervillains, Lex Luthor, Sinestro, and Black Manta, discuss what they have learned about the Justice League.
-Lex suggests they should band together and form a team of their own, which he dubs the Legion of Doom.
-Meanwhile, Batman wins an election to determine the Justice League's leader.
+Lex Luthor forms the Legion of Doom alongside Sinestro and Black Manta.
+Meanwhile, Batman wins an election to become the Justice League's leader.

-Somewhere in a swamp, Lex Luthor, Sinestro, and Black Manta hold an audition for Legion membership using an obstacle course; the contestants consists of Joker, Man-Bat, Penguin, Cheetah, Captain Cold, Gorilla Grodd, Deathstroke, and Giganta.
-Giganta is rejected for her massive size, Deathstroke is rejected for literally destroying the course, and Joker, Penguin, and Man-Bat are rejected because the Hall of Doom doesn't have enough parking spaces to accommodate them.
+The Legion of Doom hold auditions for membership using an obstacle course; the contestants consists of Joker, Man-Bat, Penguin, Cheetah, Captain Cold, Gorilla Grodd, Deathstroke, and Giganta.
+Of these contestants, only Gorilla Grodd, Cheetah, and Captain Cold join the team.